Dr Disrespect is considering quitting 'Call of Duty: Vanguard' already

 Popular YouTube streamer, Dr Disrespect, has declared he is already considering quitting Call of Duty: Vanguard, days into the game’s release.

-Despite being a dedicated Call of Duty fan over the years, Dr Disrespect, aka Herschel Beahm, has said “he didn’t enjoy a single second” of Vanguard on launch day, as first spotted by Dexerto.
+Despite being a dedicated Call of Duty fan over the years – and even working at Call of Duty developer Sledgehammer Games for a stint – Dr Disrespect, aka Herschel Beahm, has said “he didn’t enjoy a single second” of Vanguard on launch day, as first spotted by Dexerto.
 Over the weekend, he teamed up with fellow streamers, TimTheTatman and ZLaner, initially enjoying the game.
 At first, he exclaimed how “fast” and “sleek” it was.

 That attitude soon changed though with a number of deaths leading to the streamer to decide “yep.
 I’m done I reckon.
 That’s it” before describing the experience as “awful”.